Novage/p2p-media-loader/p2p-media-loader-hlsjs/README.md

 Needed for own integrations with other players.
 If you write one, you should update engine with current playing segment from your player.

 `url` segment URL.

-`byterange` segment byte-range object with the fields properties or undefined:
+`byterange` segment byte-range object with the following fields or undefined:
 - `offset` segment offset
 - `length` segment length